 In case you haven’t heard of Cajun remoulade before, it’s my pure pleasure to introduce you to this glorious sauce that just may change your life.
 Or, at the absolute very least, change the way you eat your seafood.

 This pinkish-orange beauty is thick, ultra-creamy, luscious and bursting with robust Cajun flavor!
-This recipe features rich mayonnaise, spicy Creole mustard, tart lemon juice, briny capers, pungent garlic and fresh parsley.
-Sprinkling in plenty of Cajun spice, along with a touch of umami Worcestershire, this Cajun mayo delivers BIG bold flavor!
+This recipe for sauce remoulade features rich mayonnaise, spicy Creole mustard, tart lemon juice, briny capers, pungent garlic and fresh parsley.
+With plenty of Cajun spice, along with a touch of umami Worcestershire, this Louisiana sauce delivers BIG bold flavor!

 Plus, this creamy remoulade can pull quadruple duty as a sauce, dressing, dip and spread!
 Try serving it with fries, fried oysters or fresh vegetables as a dip!
 Or use is as a dressing for salads and grain bowls!
 And spread it on sandwiches and burgers and beyond!
 After you make this remoulade recipe once, I guarantee you will be drizzling, dipping, dunking and dolloping this on everything!